5 Key Learnings from Capillary's Journey to IPO

 Saying "no" is as important as saying "yes."
 Sunk cost isn't a fallacy—ultimately focus matters, and you must be able to predictably scale your "core" while ridding yourself of all the shiny objects that entice you to do it all.

-Lesson for founders: The sooner you focus, the better.
+Key lesson: The sooner you focus, the better.

 5. Scale Matters—Get to the $100M+ Club ASAP